jffng/meditation/README.md

 ##### 2-8
 Feed an article to AlchemyAPI, tags the concepts in the articles, returns the positivity / negativity scores associated with the non-neutral concepts.
 Tells you whether or not the article will make you happy.

+##### 2-11
+Takes a user's instagram image, tags it via Alchemy, rates the sentiment of each tag.